University of Michigan

 your specific interest in the position, include your salary requirements, and

-The University of Michigan Library is seeking a talented and experienced
+The University of Michigan Library is seeking two skilled programmers to help

-HathiTrust Digital Library.
-The successful candidate will work as part of a team of programmers, librarians, and
+candidates will work as part of a team of programmers, librarians, and

 The University of Michigan Library is one of the world's largest academic